mhsnook/sunlo-tanstack/README.md

 ### React front-end

 - `pnpm install`
-- `cp .env.example .env.local`
+- `cp .env.example .env`
-- populate the environment variables in .env.local with the outputs from `supabase start`
+- populate the environment variables in .env with the outputs from `supabase start`
 - `pnpm dev`

 ### Mobile Apps with Tauri